lana-z/reading-notes/README.md

 I'm also taking software development courses.
 This website is to document my journey through the experience, with notes, aha moments, epic fails, and everything in between.
 Consider this space my code-scribble canvas, where I'll paint my story one commit at a time.

 ### References & Sources
-MDN Web Docs, Web3Schools, ChatGPT
+MDN Web Docs, Web3Schools, ChatGPT and more

+I have trained a GPT to assist me and use it while preparing every Class Reading Notes.

 ## Table of Contents